wso2-attic/private-paas-cartridges/common/docker/base-image/README.md

 sh build.sh
 ```

-If you need to use the already build version of the configurator,execute the following command with the input parameter b
+If you need to use the already build version of the configurator,execute the following command with the input parameter -b
 ```
 sh build.sh -b
 ```